 For example, an individual solider might lay down a poncho and empty out the contents of his rucksack on it.
-Then, for example, everyone would put the canteen in the bottom-right, and the compass in the top-right, so everyone's pile of stuff looked the same.
-This allowed the leadership to quickly visually assess what item you may be missing.
+Then everyone would put the canteen in the bottom-right and the compass in the top-right and so on so everyone's pile of stuff looked the same.
+This allows leadership to quickly inventory while walking by.

-The process scaled up to the unit level as well.
+The process scales up to the unit level as well.
 Behind four individual ponchos of gear, you might see all the items that belong to the M1A1 Abrams Main Battle Tank behind them.
-That scene would be repeated four times for the platoon, and then repeated three times for the Company (Real tankers would certainly use the term, "Troop" instead of "Company", but I served with the 25th Infantry Division (Light) and "infantry-ese" was the order of the day.)
-Speaking of terminology, some of our NATO allies might know what we "yanks" call layouts as "kit inspections".
+That scene would be repeated four times for the platoon, and then repeated three times for the Company or Troop.

 Every office in every company has corporate assets that further their mission and should be managed.
 Within every enterprise, such questions are asked all the time: